selcukorkmaz/PubChemR/README.md

 If you use PubChemR in your research, please cite it as follows:

-Korkmaz S, Goksuluk D (2023). _PubChemR: Interface to the 'PubChem' Database for Chemical Data Retrieval_.
+Korkmaz S, Yamasan BE, Goksuluk D (2023). _PubChemR: Interface to the 'PubChem' Database for Chemical Data Retrieval_.
 R package version 0.99-1, <https://CRAN.R-project.org/package=PubChemR>.

 A BibTeX entry for LaTeX users is: